LIPITOR- atorvastatin calcium trihydrate tablet, film coated

 Parke-Davis Div of Pfizer Inc

 These highlights do not include all the information needed to use LIPITOR safely and effectively.
 See full prescribing information for LIPITOR.

-LIPITOR® (atorvastatin calcium) Tablets for oral administration
+LIPITOR® (atorvastatin calcium) tablets, for oral use

 Initial U.S. Approval: 1996

 LIPITOR is an HMG-CoA reductase inhibitor indicated as an adjunct therapy to diet to:

 LIPITOR has not been studied in Fredrickson Types I and V dyslipidemias (1.3).

 Tablets: 10, 20, 40, and 80 mg of atorvastatin (3).

 WARNINGS AND PRECAUTIONS

 The most commonly reported adverse reactions (incidence ≥ 2%) in patients treated with LIPITOR in placebo-controlled trials regardless of causality were: nasopharyngitis, arthralgia, diarrhea, pain in extremity, and urinary tract infection (6.1).